Information about what to expect as an inventor working with OTL can be found in:

 Department and School royalties must be used for research or educational purposes only and represent an important additional source of unrestricted funds for these entities.

 In the case of multiple inventors, OTL will divide the inventors' share equally unless all the inventors have agreed to a different allocation.
-In the case of multiple technologies licensed as a portfolio, OTL makes a good faith, reasonable determination of the relative value of each technology (often with input from the licensee) and allocates royalties among the various technologies.

 9. Equity Sharing.
 At times OTL accepts equity in lieu of cash as part of the license issue fees.
 This equity is also shared under Stanford policy.
 After OTL has taken 15%, the equity is shared between the Inventors (1/3) and the OTL Research and Fellowship Fund (2/3) which is administered by the Vice Provost and Dean of Research.
 Stanford’s share of the equity is managed by the Stanford Management Company until it is liquidated.